martenframework/marten/docs/docs/templates/reference/tags.md

 If `name` is "John", then the output will be "Hello, John!
 How are you John?".

-Finally, it should be noted that additional variables that are specific to the included template only can be specified using the `with` keyword:
+It should be noted that additional variables that are specific to the included template only can be specified using the `with` keyword:

 ```html
 {% include "path/to/my_snippet.html" with new_var="hello" %}